paritoshmmmec/Hashnode/ckfl60ngn02h16cs1c9v4en7f.md

 Solution:

--  Next is the checkout main/master and run the following command.
-Be care full there is no revert here
+-  Run the following command will reset a single file from the origin master or main branch.
+Please note there is a space between `--` and file path.
+The file path is relative to the root folder of the project.

 ```
- git checkout origin/master -- <relative file path from root>
+ git checkout origin/master  --  file-path

 ```

-The relative file path from the root may look like `public/js/index.js`
+The relative file path from the root may look like `src/KafkaFlow.Autofac.DependencyInjection/AutofacDependencyConfigurator.cs`